OpenSource-Syndicate/RAVANA/README.md

 * How does memory change decision-making?
 * Can “emotional intelligence” be modeled computationally?
 * What does it mean for an AI to self-reflect?
+* How can an AI systematically experiment with new capabilities?
+* Can an AI conduct “mad scientist” research on impossible projects?
+* How can an AI learn from failures and find alternative pathways?

 This repository is a lab for those questions.
 Every file, every module, is a stepping stone towards a **continuous, evolving intelligence system**.